ritza-co/Codecov/Codecov Jest Draft.md

 ### Mock Dependencies

 For functions that rely on external APIs or other modules, use mocks to simulate different scenarios.
 Jest has useful mocking capabilities through functions like `jest.fn()` and `jest.mock()`, which help test your code in isolation.

+Find more information about Mock Functions in Jest, refer to the Jest [documentation](https://jestjs.io/docs/mock-functions).

 ---